SFB1252/talks/workshops/03-ethics-approval/README.md

 ## Overview

-This workshop provides guidance on obtaining ethics approval for research projects, covering the application process, ethical considerations, and requirements for different types of studies.
+Guidance on obtaining ethics approval for research projects.
+Application process, ethical considerations, and requirements for different study types.

 ## Learning Objectives

-- Understand when ethics approval is required
+- When ethics approval is required
-- Learn about the ethics review process
+- Ethics review process
-- Explore ethical considerations in research design
+- Ethical considerations in research design
-- Navigate the application procedures and documentation requirements
+- Application procedures and documentation requirements

 ## Materials